Here’s a quick A-Z look at ALL the things I take my friends to see in Tokyo!

 Features blooming cherries, wisteria, and iris, but it’s the azaleas that will take your breath away • This small garden is more beautiful than the Imperial Palace East Garden, and a shorter walk from the entrance • Especially good in late-Mar to early-Apr (cherry blossoms), mid-late Apr (azaleas), late-Apr to early-May (wisteria & peonies), & mid-late Nov (autumn leaves)

 One stop shop for garden strolling and wart curing

 I can’t let you leave before you do some of the most wacky things in Tokyo.

 OEDO ONSEN HOT SPRINGS THEME PARK

-An indoor hot spring theme park that’s built to be like a samurai-era village
+An indoor hot spring theme park that’s built like a samurai-era village